 Pirate IMG Sports Network

 East Carolina is one of an impressive group of NCAA member institutions, conferences, bowl games and venues that are aligned with IMG College, the leading multimedia, marketing and licensing/brand management company in America.
-Headquartered in Winston-Salem, N.C., IMG College employs 700 people in nearly 100 offices throughout the U.S. with annual sales of nearly $450 million.
+Headquartered in Winston-Salem, N.C., IMG College employs 700 people in nearly 100 offices throughout the U.S.

 Pirate Football On The Radio

-Jeff Charles will begin his 25th year handling the play-by-play duties on the network after previously serving in the same capacity at Virginia Tech, Illinois, and Furman prior to becoming the "Voice of the Pirates."
+Jeff Charles will begin his 28th year handling the play-by-play duties on the network after previously serving in the same capacity at Virginia Tech, Illinois, and Furman prior to becoming the "Voice of the Pirates."
 He also served as sports director at WSB in Atlanta where he was the night-time host of a sports talk show heard throughout 38 states and Canada on the 50,000-watt clear channel station.

 100,000-Watt Flagship Steers Pirate IMG Radio Network